Balou9/bcg-coding-challenge/readme.md

 Open the first console and type in the following:
 ```
 git clone https://github.com/Balou9/bcg-coding-challenge.git
-cd extermitators-api && npm i
+cd bcg-coding-challenge/extermitators-api && npm i
 ```
-Open the second console and type in the following
+Open the second console from the same directory and type in the following:

 ```
 serverless offline start --noPrependStageInUrl